Anjie-MF/FEM-single-price/README.md

  - Classes= styling flexibility and can be applied to multiple elements; IDs= reserved for unique identification and targeted scripting in JS & CSS
  - When styling buttons or links, do not use width or height but padding (in em)
  - Padding affects the space inside an element; margin affects the outside of an element
- - The basic building blocks on how to use CSS grid
+ - Truly how to use CSS grid; always set a max-width for larger screens;
+ - Learning the pros and cons of defining media queries in em or rem vs px

 ### Useful resources

 - [gridbyexample](https://gridbyexample.com/) - amazing site by Rachel Andrew that laid out in b&w (no pun intended) the layout for the grid
-- [ChatGPT](https://chat.openai.com/) - my go-to AI that helps explain the "why" behind the notes I receive from the code review
+- [ChatGPT](https://chat.openai.com/) - my go-to AI that is helpful in explaining the "why" behind the notes I receive from the code review
 - [Adobe Color](https://color.adobe.com/create/image) -  my go-to for when I need to extract color
 - [Responsive Test Tool](https://responsivetesttool.com/) -  another go-to that ensures the design is responsive across multiple screens